 PIP can protect you from any injuries that you or your passengers sustain in an accident.
 Many states, such as New York and Michigan, require drivers to have it.
 PIP kicks in regardless of fault.
 This is why it’s so useful after a hit-and-run.

-Most of the time, lenders require you to have gap insurance.
+Most of the time, lenders require you to have guaranteed asset protection.
 If you don’t have it, you might consider it.
 Without gap, you’d be responsible for paying the rest of the loan out of pocket.

 With roadside assistance, you’ll be able to get your car back up and running if it only has minor damages.
 All you need to do is call your insurer or service provider for help.
 Roadside assistance can also help tow your car if the damages are more severe.